Movie Crazy: Cast

+Production

+This was the first film for Harold Lloyd in two years.
+Clyde Bruckman, who had directed Lloyd in his first two talkie films along with the sound version of Speedy, was recruited to direct Lloyd, who also served as producer.
+However, Bruckman soon fell ill to a lingering problem with alcoholism, which led to Lloyd stepping into direct, although he did not take credit for it.

 Background

 The film was a major box office success.
 An estimated $675,000 was spent on the production and the film grossed over $1,439,000 in the United States alone.
 The film also proved to be a major critical success as the vast majority of film reviewers praised the picture highly.
 Cartoonist Ernie Bushmiller provided gags for the film.

 Renewed interest in Harold Lloyd

 In 1962, scenes from this film were included in a compilation film produced by Harold Lloyd himself entitled Harold Lloyd's World of Comedy.
 The film premiered at the Cannes Film Festival and created a renewal of interest in the comedian by introducing him to a whole new generation.